aradhana1807/markynote/README.md

 # markynote

-An Electron application with React and TypeScript
+A minimalistic Markdown Notepad app using Electron and Vite

 ## Recommended IDE Setup